aishks14/python-course/README.md

 ### chapter3 - Strings
 Learn about Python strings, including creation, manipulation, splitting, joining, and formatting.
 Practice basic string operations and methods.

+### chapter3-PS - Practice Set for Strings
+Practice problems to reinforce string manipulation and operations.

 ### chapter4 - Lists, Tuples, and Sets
 Covers Python's list, tuple, and set data structures.
 Learn how to create, access, modify, and perform operations on these collections.

+### chapter4-PS - Practice Set for Lists, Tuples, and Sets
+Practice problems to strengthen your understanding of lists, tuples, and sets.

 ### chapter5 - Dictionaries and Sets
 Focuses on dictionaries and sets, including their creation, usage, and common methods.
 Practice storing and accessing key-value pairs and working with unique collections.